Debating in the Upper Ohio Valley during the early 20th Century

 foy e. wallace jr

 The Wallace-Jones debate (Oral debate, August 1932).
-“The colorful Texas preacher J. D. Tant claimed that for very person who would to a protracted meeting, found would attend a religious debate.
+“The colorful Texas preacher J. D. Tant claimed that for very person who would to a protracted meeting, four would attend a religious debate.
 He also claimed that the number of converts from a debate was 500% higher than from any other means.”[28]
 The Wallace-Jones debate at Moundsville, West Virginia was a prime example of Tant’s claims.

 The debate at Moundsville was the result of a challenge issued by Sam P. Jones, a Christian Church preacher visiting the area, proclaiming his “seven arguments in favor of the use of the instrument in worship to God.”
 Jones, a self-styled “walking Bible” held a series of meetings in the Upper Ohio Valley calling for member of the churches of Christ to “put up or shut up” regarding the question of instrumental music used in worship.
 The church of Christ meeting in Moundsville took Jones’ challenge and asked Foy E. Wallace, editor of the Gospel Advocate in Nashville to represent them.[29]
 Wallace accepted the challenge, denying biblical authorization for the instrument, while Jones affirmed it.
 The debate was held at the Camp Ground auditorium for five nights from August 16th through the 20th.
 Attendance for each night was estimated between 2500 and 3000.[30]